Best homeowners insurance in New York City for 2023

 New York City home insurance costs by deductible amount

-As you can see in the table below, New York City residents can save around $350 on premiums each year by choosing a $2,500 deductible over the $500 option.
+As shown in the table below, homeowners in New York City can save $250 on home insurance per year by choosing a $2,000 deductible over a $500 one.

 Average annual cost